Army Compatible Use Buffer (ACUB) Program

 As shown on the map below, FTIG has identified an area of focus intended to maximize protection of the three benefit areas discussed above.

-Landowners holding real estate in the area identified in red above, and potentially interested in participating in the ACUB program, can complete a Landowner Interest form, and submit it (postal or electronic mail) to the contacts below.
-Alternatively, interested landowners can call or e-mail the contact phone numbers below to receive a copy of the interest form via postal mail.
+Landowners holding real estate in the area identified in light gray above, and potentially interested in participating in the ACUB program, can complete a Landowner Interest form, and submit it (postal or electronic mail) to the contacts below.
+Alternatively, interested landowners can call the contact phone numbers below to receive a copy of the interest form via postal mail.

 Current FTIG ACUB Program Status